Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Introduction

-\begin{compactenum} \item We approximate each unit (univariate function) $\psi^{(i)}_{j}$ by a PWA function $\decor\psihat{i}{j}$.
-We construct a ``trade-off'' table for each unit based on the error $\decor\err{i}{j} = \max_{z} | \decor\psi{i}{j}(z) - \decor\psihat{i}{j}(z) |$, as the number of pieces in $\decor\psihat{i}{j}$ varies. \item \emph{Error Analysis:} We characterize the worst case error $\err_{\max} = \max_{ \vx \in \reals^n} |f_N - \fhat_N|$ between the KAN and its PWA approximation.
-Theorem~\ref{thm:kan-overall-error} of the paper shows that this error bound can be written as a weighted combination of the error bounds obtained for each unit. \item \emph{Knapsack Formulation:} We show a surprising connection between the problem of finding an ``optimal'' abstraction and solving a variant of the \emph{knapsack} problem: a combinatorial optimization problem that involves the optimal choice of items that maximize value while constraining total weights to fall below a budget. \item \emph{MILP Formulation:} We solve the range verification problem, using mixed integer linear programming (MILP), while encoding the error bounds for the PWA approximation in the MILP model. \end{compactenum}
+\begin{compactenum} \item We consider a set of possible choices for approximating each unit activation function $\psi$ in the network by PWA functions $\psihat_1, \ldots, \psihat_P$ with increasing number of pieces and decreasing error.
+We adapt a classic DP algorithm first proposed by Bellman and Roth for this purpose~\cite{Bellman+Roth/1969/Curve,Bellman/1961/Approximation}.
+We construct a ``trade-off'' table for each unit based on the error $\err_j = \max_{z} | \psi(z) - \psihat_j(z)|$, as the number of pieces $j$ varies. \item \emph{Error Analysis:} We bound the worst case error $\err_{\max} = \max_{ \vx \in X} |f_N - \fhat_N|$ between the NN and its PWA approximation as a function of the errors made at each individual unit.
+Theorem~\ref{thm:kan-overall-error} of the paper shows that this error bound can be written as a weighted linear combination of the error bounds obtained for each unit. \item \emph{Knapsack Formulation:} We find a surprising connection between the problem of finding an ``optimized'' abstraction and solving a variant of the \emph{knapsack} problem: a combinatorial optimization problem that involves the optimal choice of items that maximize value while constraining total weights to fall below a budget. \item \emph{Connecting Back to Known Activation Functions:} Having identified an optimized allocation of the number of pieces and error at each node of the network, we prove that any PWA function can be written as a weighted combination of ReLU units (Theorem~\ref{thm:relu-encoding}).
+This allows us to connect our PWA abstraction to a host of existing NN verification techniques that specialize to ReLU networks. \item \emph{MILP Formulation:} We solve the range verification problem, using Mixed Integer Linear Programming (MILP), while encoding the error bounds for the PWA approximation in the MILP model.
+This allows the verification problem to be translated into a MILP, which can be solved through powerful combinatorial optimization solvers such as Gurobi~\cite{gurobi}, CPLEX~\cite{cplex} and MOSEK~\cite{mosek}.
+In fact, by translating a PWA function into a weighted sum of ReLU units, our approach may in fact integrate well within existing NN verification tools.

-Our empirical evaluation clearly establishes that the computational cost of solving a knapsack problem to determine how to abstract the KAN optimally yields an overall tighter approach for solving verification problems over KANs.
-This advantage is especially pronounced as the problems get more challenging in terms of the size of the KANs and the width of the bounds in the input set.
-Additionally, we compare our verification approaches over KANs against established approaches for multi-layer perceptron (MLP) networks for networks trained to similar test set accuracy over a variety of datasets.
-We note that the approach presented here proves useful in establishing stronger bounds in many cases.
-Finally, we demonstrate the application of our framework to study the worst case sensitivity of prediction model outputs to tiny perturbations in their inputs.